 Reading voraciously has helped me to in preparing for my second half of life.
 How?
 My

 self-improvement books help me to assess my behaviors, my actions, and my entire life.
-Each book gives the wisdom of someone’s life until that point, and the unique perspectives of each person are utterly profound.
+Each book gives the wisdom of someone’s life, and the unique perspectives of each person are utterly profound.
 Adding one good habit or subtracting a bad habit from my daily activity has helped me to mold myself into the person that feels most authentic and genuine to…me.
 It’s important to me to take in the information the author has put out there and soak it up.
 I’d be lying if I said I perfect the skills in totality, but there is usually some nugget of wisdom that I take from the book.
 Adding it to my life is my goal so I can level up each and every day.
 Meditation, for example, was something I decided to incorporate to my

 daily morning routine, and I haven’t looked back.
 Continuing to read each day is something I learned from Jim Kwik, who states “readers are leaders” and I want to be a leader.
 In fact, I am a leader, and I want to be better all the time.
-“For fun” books are also in my repertoire, and I’ve learned massive amounts of information about WWII, slavery, and solving murders from books.
+“For fun” books (fiction) are also in my repertoire, and I’ve learned massive amounts of information about WWII, slavery, and solving murders from books.
 Yes, that’s what I like to read for fun.
-Get off my back.
 I’m not a romance novel kind of gal.
 Education all the way.

 Everyone Does Yoga at My House